 ...

-Step 2 – Add multiple banner images and define serving criteria: Include multiple banner images in your zip file such that your HTML file can access them.
-Subsequently, define the mapping of the images with different criteria.
-Referring to our Dynamic HTML5 sample file, our goal is to serve images dynamically based on the company identification of the user.
+Define the image mapping using different criteria.
+Referring to the Dynamic HTML5 sample file, your goal is to serve images dynamically based on the company identification of the user.
 Correspondingly, the mapping includes: “USA_1.png” served to the user from 6sense US and “India_1″.png” served to the user from 6sense India.
-To identify the user’s company, you need to use the Company Detail API.
+To identify the user’s company, use the Company Identification API.

 var mappings = [